muremwa/read-urls-extension/README.md

 Reads all urls configurations (`urls.py`) declared in all Django projects within a VSCODE workspace and copy to clipboard.

 > ### ✨✨Introducing [settings](#settings 'new settings') for the extension ✨✨
 > Models in the project are now automatically detected by the extension.
+> You can now [switch](#settings 'settings') between keyword and positional arguments in settings for your urls.
 <br>

 Gives the option of copying the url as __reverse__, __reverse_lazy__ or as a __template tag__ to your __clipboard__.